RealToughCandy/Quickie-Push/README.md

 ## Instructions (newbie friendly)

 1. Place bash script in your project folder.
-If you want to use this command globally on various projects, place it somewhere else (Documents, Desktop, etc.).
+If you want to use this command globally, place it somewhere else (Documents, Desktop, etc.).

 2. Add the contents of the alias flie to your .bash_profile, replacing the contents of `absolute-path-to-your-bash-script-goes-here` with the absolute path of your bash script location.
 For example, if you put it in a project named BettyBoops, the absolute path would be something like, `/Users/runaway_jezzabel/Documents/BettyBoops/QuickiePush.sh`